Dev26x/altschoolcloud-assignments/homework3/cloud-assignment3.md

 ## Solution:

 I used vagrant for this exercise.
-To spin up three nodes[Master (Ubuntu) and two slaves (Ubuntu & CentOS)], I had to configure my Vagrantfile to be able to spin up the three machines,and I also set it todynamically assign IP addresses to the machines as shown below.
-Th machines were assigned the following IP addresses; `192.168.56.7`, `192.168.56.8` & `192.168.56.9`.
+To spin up three nodes[Master (Ubuntu) and two slaves (Ubuntu & CentOS)], I had to configure my Vagrantfile to be able to spin up the three machines,and I also set it to dynamically assign IP addresses to the machines as shown below.
+The machines were assigned the following IP addresses; `192.168.56.7`, `192.168.56.8` & `192.168.56.9`.

 ![Vagrantfile](altschl-hw3-images/Vagrantfile.png)